ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 to pull off without being detected though.

-There is another similar fingerprinting attack where an HTTPS server tracks a client by using a variation of cert chains.
+There is another similar fingerprinting attack where an HTTPS server tracks a client by using a unqiue certificate or a variation of cert chains.
 The risk for this attack is accepted on the same grounds as the unique SCT attack described above. \[XXX any mitigations possible here?\]

 ### Privacy for HTTPS clients performing STH Proof Fetching

 An HTTPS client performing Proof Fetching should only request proofs from a CT log that it accepts SCTs from.
-An HTTPS client should regularly \[TBD how regularly?
+An HTTPS client MAY regularly \[TBD SHOULD? how regularly?
 This has operational implications for log operators\] request an STH from all logs it is willing to accept, even if it has seen no SCTs from that log.